logaretm/vee-validate/docs/content/guide/nested-objects-and-arrays.md

 ### Referencing In Validation Schema

-Since vee-validate supports [form-level validation](/validation#form-level-validation), referncing the nested fields may vary depending on how you are specifying the schema.
+Since vee-validate supports [form-level validation](/guide/validation#form-level-validation), referencing the nested fields may vary depending on how you are specifying the schema.

 #### Using Yup